Asyakarasakal/Blender-Portfolio/README.md

 # Blender Portfolio

-A collection of my Blender projects created from scratch, including stylized characters, props, and environment designs.
-These projects showcase my experience in low-poly modeling, environment creation, asset design, and game-ready workflows.
+A collection of my Blender projects, including stylized characters, props, and environments created from scratch.

 ## Software